renovatebot/renovate/docs/usage/configuration-options.md

 ## branchNameStrict

-If `true`, Renovate removes special characters when slugifying the branch name:
+If `true`, Renovate removes special characters when slugify-ing the branch name:

 - all special characters are removed
 - only alphabetic characters are allowed